ECC-BFMC/Brain/README.md

   ```

 # How to control your car
-Inorder to control your car, you will have to start your application onto RaspberryPi and enable from `main.py` the Remote Controller flag.
-Also, you will have to launch the Remote Controller Script on your PC and make sure that the
+Inorder to control your car, you will have to start your application onto RaspberryPi and enable from `main.py` the Camera Straming path.
+Also, you will have to launch the Camera Streamer Script on your PC and make sure that the
 After that, run the following:

 **Raspberry Pi**